White Papers or Ebooks: Which is Best for Your Company?

 By Helen McCrone, B2B Copywriter | Word count 2,068

 What’s the difference between white papers and ebooks, and which one is best for my marketing goal?
-Those two questions I often get asked as an SEO copywriter and content writer.
+Those two questions I often get asked as a ebook and white paper writer.

 And that's okay.
 Part of my job is to help clients understand the various types of marketing content out there and what their purpose is.
 After all, unless you’re a marketer, you’re unlikely to know your vlogs from your microsites.